-- 1. Explain what is meant by the purity of a substance, distinguishing between the scientific and everyday use of the term 'pure'. - Know that a mixture contains two or more uncombined substances. - Know that mixtures contain substances that can be separated from each other. - Know how chromatography is used to separate
+- 1. Explain what is meant by the purity of a substance, distinguishing between the scientific and everyday use of the term 'pure'. - 2.
+Know that a mixture contains two or more uncombined substances. - 3.
+Know that mixtures contain substances that can be separated from each other. - 4.
+Know how chromatography is used to separate mixtures into their constituents.
+5. Suggest how

-- Understand that exercise is important for a healthy lifestyle.

-- Understand, in simple terms, the processes of digestion and absorption and where these events occur.

-- 4. Know that there are different enzymes that speed up digestion in the mouth, stomach and intestines, each of which digests a different type of food.

-- 5. Know that a drug is a chemical that has an effect on the mind or the body beneficial or harmful.

-- Know the effects

-of alcohol and
+- absorption and where these events occur. - 4.
+Know that there are different enzymes that speed up digestion in the mouth, stomach and intestines, each of which digests a different type of food. - Know that a drug is a chemical that has an effect on the mind or the body beneficial or harmful. - 6.
+Know the effects of alcohol and alcohol abuse, drink driving accounts for more deaths, crime than any other drug.

-alcohol abuse,

-drink driving

-accounts for

-more deaths,

-crime than any

-other drug.